winglang/playground/src/tutorials/05-tutorial.md

 # Add a Bucket to store the latest message sent to our Queue.

-1. Paste the below snippet at line #4 to add a consumer to the queue that stores its latest message in a Bucket:
+1. Add a consumer to the queue that stores its latest message in a Bucket by pasting this:

 ```ts
 let b = new cloud.Bucket() as "last message storage";